What It Does Products How It Works What You Get Case Studies Press Security About Book a Call

 No telemetry, no error reporting, no usage metrics, no background sync.
 The analysis engine does not initiate any network connections.
 If a local network is enabled for file transfer, it is a customer-controlled option separate from the analysis path.

-Reproducible Analysis
+Reproducible analysis

-Analytical Safeguards
+Analytical safeguards

 Limitations disclosed

-Thresholds and rules visible
+Thresholds visible

 Human review expected